np422/Op5util/Readme.md

 A few usage example and the output from op5util.

-### Installing, adding a host, checking host status
+### Installing op5util, add a host to op5, check host status

 The commands entered have been given a slightly different color to make them a little more visible.
 The screenshot shows installation from gem-file, adding a host and showing status of that host in